 But as odd as Gladstone Park’s business and industrial corridors might seem to those living in more densely-built parts of the city, the result is completely and expressly livable.
 In fact, its small town atmosphere is one of the main attractions that draws residents to the community.
 Amplified by plenty of room for parking, there is an ease with which Gladstone Park residents can conduct their business (and indulge in pleasure) that is not found elsewhere in Chicago.
 The fact that official crime statistics over decades have positioned the community as one of the four safest neighborhoods in the city doesn’t hurt.
 There just aren’t the same worries.
 So while there is litter (who can help that in a windy city?), it is unusual, for example, to even see graffiti.

 Those wanting to explore a microcosm of Gladstone Park’s two major forms of historic commercial architecture would do well to walk the blocks around its N. Milwaukee’s intersection with W. Bryn Mawr.
 Rows of 100-year-old Neoclassical/Art Deco-style business buildings can found on the northwest and southeast corners while midcentury modern buildings abound on both sides of N. Milwaukee north and south.
 To see one of the community’s prime examples of classic postwar commercial architecture in a larger building with little exterior modification, they can hoof it up to the two-story Esquire Motel at the merger of N. Milwaukee at 6145 N. Elston.
 Each room is built with the slanted glass walls of classic brick and glass façade geometry.
-Although the 1959 lodging enterprise has been the scene of some lugubrious events, it and its signage are rare survivors of midcentury modern design elements and are excellent candidates for preservation.
+Although the 1959 lodging enterprise has been the scene of some lugubrious events, it is a rare survivor of midcentury modern design elements With its unique lighted signage, which cycles its arrowed name at night in blue, red, green, and white, it is an excellent candidate for preservation.

 One of the community’s more unusual businesses that must be cited is the broadcast station and daytime transmitter for WCPT 820 AM, Chicago’s Progressive Radio Station, at 5475 N. Milwaukee.
 Moving into an midcentury building in the Gladstone Park neighborhood in 2016, the station broadcasts to the entire Chicago Metropolitan area during the day at 5,800 watts.
 It is a point of pride because, after all, what one-square-mile neighborhood has its own radio station?

-Gladstone Park is also home to the offices of the (Ignacy Jan) Paderewski Orchestra/Akademia Muzyki PaSO at 5844 N. Milwaukee.
-Named after one of Poland’s greatest pianists and composers, the group debuted as small chamber ensemble in 1996 before growing into a full orchestra that performs with its own choir and runs an Academy of Music for young musicians.
+Less than a mile from Gladstone Park’s southern border is the (Nicolaus) Copernicus Center with its palatial 1,890-seat concert hall.
+The facility hosts many events dear to the hearts of the Polish community, including the annual Taste of Polonia festival.
+Among performances are those of the (Ignacy Jan) Paderewski Orchestra.
+Named after one of Poland’s greatest pianists and composers, PaSo debuted as small chamber ensemble in 1996 before growing into a full orchestra that performs with its own choir and runs an Academy of Music for young musicians.
 Specializing in early to contemporary Polish pieces, the orchestra has also played world music in many of Chicago’s great concert halls.
-However, PaSO’s performances in the Polish community’s own cultural venue, the palatial 1,890-seat concert hall in the (Nicolaus) Copernicus Center, are perhaps the most treasured.
-The Center, located one block east of N Milwaukee at 5216 W. Lawrence and less than a mile south of the Gladstone Park community, preserved a piece of history when it opened in 1981 after being rehabbed out of Jefferson Park’s grand 19th Century Gateway movie house.
+The Copernicus, located one block east of N Milwaukee at 5216 W. Lawrence preserved a piece of history when it opened in 1981 after being rehabbed out of Jefferson Park’s grand 19th Century Gateway movie house.

 It would be remiss not to point out that how the banquet industry has flourished in Gladstone Park due to the abundance of inexpensive land for buildings of the required size.
 Three banquet halls within a half mile of each other on N. Milwaukee are the Gala, Lido, and Stardust.
 The Gala and Lido made Yelp’s 2022 list for the top ten most affordable banquet halls in Chicago, and are thus the scenes of many wedding receptions and other celebrations.